Lisbon: Economy

-The Lisbon region is the wealthiest region in Portugal and it is well above the European Union's GDP per capita average – it produces 45% of the Portuguese GDP.
+The Lisbon region is the wealthiest region in Portugal, with a GDP per capita of nearly €40,000, and it is well above the European Union's GDP per capita average – it produces more than 31% of Portuguese GDP by 2023.

+The Lisbon region is rapidly growing, with GDP (PPP) per capita calculated for each year as follows: €22,745 (2004) – €23,816 (2005) – €25,200 (2006) – €26,100 (2007).
+The Lisbon metropolitan area had a GDP amounting to $110.4 billion, and $32,434 per capita.

 Lisbon's economy is based primarily on the tertiary sector.
 Most of the headquarters of multinationals operating in Portugal are concentrated in the Grande Lisboa Subregion, especially in the Oeiras municipality.
 The Lisbon metropolitan area is heavily industrialized, especially the south bank of the Tagus river (Rio Tejo).

-The Lisbon region is rapidly growing, with GDP (PPP) per capita calculated for each year as follows: €22,745 (2004) – €23,816 (2005) – €25,200 (2006) – €26,100 (2007).
-The Lisbon metropolitan area had a GDP amounting to $110.4 billion, and $32,434 per capita.
+The lisbonite industry has very large sectors in oil, as refineries are found just across the Tagus, textile mills, shipyards and fishing.

-The country's chief seaport, featuring one of the largest and most sophisticated regional markets on the Iberian Peninsula, Lisbon and its heavily populated surroundings are also developing as an important financial centre and a dynamic technological hub.
-Automobile manufacturers have erected factories in the suburbs, for example, AutoEuropa.
+The country's chief seaport is in Lisbon and its heavily populated surroundings are also developing as an important financial centre and a dynamic technological hub.
+Automobile manufacturers have erected factories in the suburbs, like AutoEuropa.

 Lisbon has the largest and most developed mass media sector of Portugal and is home to several related companies ranging from leading television networks and radio stations to major newspapers.

-The Euronext Lisbon stock exchange, part of the pan-European Euronext system together with the stock exchanges of Amsterdam, Brussels and Paris, is tied with the New York Stock Exchange since 2007, forming the multinational NYSE Euronext group of stock exchanges.
+Based in Lisbon, Euronext Lisbon is a stock exchange which is part of the pan-European Euronext system of stock exchanges and market infrastructure.

-The lisbonite industry has very large sectors in oil, as refineries are found just across the Tagus, textile mills, shipyards and fishing.